shadergz/libxtext/Readme.md

-# libelf
+# libbin

-A portable C library for handler ELF files based on libpe structure
+A portable C library for handler executable files based on libpe structure

 ## Supported platforms